About me

 I was raised in Mexico City,

-I studied Communications with a focus on Cinema at Universidad Iberoamericana, and later took workshops in LA with Syd Field and Christopher Vogler to sharpen my narrative instincts.
-My path as a director started somewhere between the icy slopes of a volcano (literally) and my kitchen table, where I once hosted pop-up dinners—because food, like film, is about connection.
+I studied Communications with a focus on Cinema at Universidad Iberoamericana (IBERO), and later took workshops in LA with Syd Field and Christopher Vogler to sharpen my narrative instincts.
+My path as a director started somewhere between the icy slopes of a volcano (literally) and my kitchen table, where I once hosted and shot pop-up dinners.

 My breakout came with a viral documentary for an organic gum brand that reached 17 million views without a dollar spent on media, and a mountain film that toured festivals worldwide.
-Since then, I’ve directed campaigns for brands like Coca-Cola, Google, Toyota, Heinz-Kraft, McCormick, KFC, and Corona.
+Since then, I’ve directed campaigns for brands like Coca-Cola, Meta, Google, Toyota, Heinz-Kraft, Quaker, KFC, Corona, and many others.

-My work lives where reality meets rhythm—it’s emotional, grounded, and textured.
+My work lives where reality meets fiction.
+It has been described as emotional, grounded, and textured.
 I’m drawn to raw performances, especially from non-actors, and to those fleeting, honest moments that feel almost accidental.
-I love using color, natural light, and movement to create stories that feel lived-in and cinematic.
+I love using intense color, natural light, and movement to create stories that feel lived-in and cinematic.

 My work has been recognized across both advertising and film, with Effie Awards, Gold at Círculo de Oro, Bronze at IAB, and a Global Excellence Gold Award.
 In 2025, my Shades of Red campaign for Coca-Cola was honored at Cannes Lions with one Gold and three Bronze awards.
 I’ve also been nominated for Best Female Director at El Ojo de Iberoamérica.

-Today I live in Mexico City with my husband, a composer, and our dog, a rescued rural philosopher.
-When I’m not directing, you’ll probably find me cooking, always looking for new ways to tell stories that move, resonate, and linger.
+I live in Mexico City with my loving husband, a film composer, and our dog—a rescued rural philosopher.
+When I’m not directing, you’ll probably find me cooking, always looking for new ways to tell stories that resonate and linger.